 He showed that the series converges whenever s has real part greater than 1, and that it can be extended as a complex analytic function to all values of s other than 1, where the function has a pole.

 He showed that the behavior of this function is intimately connected with the distribution of prime numbers.
-To learn more about this connection, ask Steve Gonek to give a talk.
-Why are there so many prime numbers?

-Three big theorems about prime numbers Euclid's theorem Dirichlet's theorem The prime number theorem
+Euclid's theorem Dirichlet's theorer The prime numbe theorem